 - Don’t machine wash your swimwear.
 Not only are you dealing with a delicate synthetic fabric full of Lycra and compression materials, it is a fabric being beaten with salt, chlorine, sand, and concrete.
 Baby your swimsuit and it will keep its shape, elasticity, color, and fit for more than a season.
 Products like Summer Solutions will extend the life of your suit and remove everything from chlorine to sunscreen without fading or residue.

-Where do you like to shop for swimwear?
+Where do you like to shop for swimwear for large busts?
 What swimsuit brands have you found that flatter, support, and control curves?

 Note: I did receive free product from No Show Active Top and Aerin Rose, but the choice to write this post is my own and all options are also my own.